antigenomics/vdjmatch/README.md

 1. ``annot.summary.txt`` annotation summary containing the number of unique clonotypes (``unique``), their cumulative share of reads (``frequency``) and total read count (``reads``).
     * Sample metadata will be appended to this table if provided via the ``-m`` option.
-    * Each row corresponds to a combination of database field values from the columns specified by the ``--summary-columns`` option.
+    * Each row corresponds to a combination of database field values from the columns specified by the ``--summary-columns`` option (e.g. epitope and parent species, ``antigen.epitope + antigen.species``).
 If a single clonotype is matched to several VDJdb records, its reads count and frequency and will be appended to all of them and the ``unique`` counter for each of the records will be incremented by ``1``.
-> TODO : weighted score
+    * The weight/informativeness sum of database hits for each row is stored in the ``weight`` column and can be used to scale the results, together with the ``db.unique`` column, storing the total number of unique database TCR entries for a given combination of summary columns.
     * Each of database records is tagged as ``entry`` in ``counter.type`` column of summary table, statistics (total number of clonotypes, read share and count) of annotated and unannotated clonotypes is stored in rows tagged as ``found`` and ``not.found`` respectively.
-2. ``$sample_id.annot.txt`` annotation for each of the clonotypes found in database.
+2. ``$sample_id.annot.txt`` annotation for each of the clonotypes found in database, a separate file is generated for each input sample.
     * This is an all-to-all merge table between the sample and database that includes all matches.
     * Clonotype information from the sample (count, frequency, cdr3 sequence, v/d/j segments and v/d/j markup) is preserved.
     * As a clonotype can be represented by multiple rows in the output (i.e. match to several records in the database), ``id.in.sample`` column can be used to make the correspondence between annotation record and 0-based index of clonotype in the original sample.
 For the information on database columns that are appended see database schema in [VDJdb-db repository](https://github.com/antigenomics/vdjdb-db) readme.
     * The ``score`` column contains CDR3 alignment score that is computed as described **Scoring parameters** section (not to be confused with [VDJdb record confidence score](https://github.com/antigenomics/vdjdb-db#vdjdb-scoring).
     * The ``weight`` column contains the weight (or informativeness) of corresponding database records, see **Hit filtering and weighting** section for details.

 ### Some useful notes / tricks